Football Manager 2018 Review

 - UI could use a freshening up

-Game franchises often get a bad rap for churning out new titles every year without making very many changes.
-Football Manager has been one such series, with the past few titles adding little to the overall game.
+Game franchises often get a bad rap for churning out yearly entries without making many changes.
+Football Manager is one such series, with the past few titles adding little to the overall game.
 The same really can’t be said for Football Manager 2018, however, which packs a heap of tweaks, completely new features and a tinkered UI.

 Buy Football Manager 2018 from Amazon UK

 All these tweaks make an already deep game even deeper; FM remains the ultimate way to waste time.
 But, in my opinion, the additions to management life come at the detriment to others areas of the game.

 Related: Football Manager 2018 guide

 Of all the new features Sports Interactive has added in Football Manager 2018, Dynamics is the one that instantly stands out.

 This is a new way to gauge the happiness of your squad.
 And, for the first time, there’s now a hierarchy within your team.
 Your captain, players who command respect, and other big personalities will sit at the top; everyone else comes below them.